elucian/bee/syntax/overview.md

 * Multiple arguments can be enumerated only with brackets (arg1, arg2...);
 * A method can not be used in expressions except assign expressions;
 * A method can have side-effects or output parameters;
-* We can interrupt a method prematurely using "exit" or "abort".
+* We can interrupt a method prematurely using "abort" keyword.

 **Bounding**
 A method can bound to the first parameter.
 The first parameter is called: "me" but this name is not restricted you can also use: "it","he", "she", depending on gender.
 Bounding methods enable object oriented design in Bee.